-Saint Leo University offers a Master of Arts in Theology (MTH), providing students with a broad introduction to academic theology from the perspective of Roman Catholic tradition.
+Saint Leo University offers a master's in theology online, providing students with a broad introduction to academic theology from the perspective of Roman Catholic tradition.
 The program aims to provide students with a graduate-level knowledge of biblical, systematic, historical, pastoral, and moral theology that can then be applied to a variety of vocations.

 Saint Leo's MTH is comprised of 36 credits, 27 of which come from a core curriculum that includes Hebrew and Christian Scriptures, Christology, and Christian Ethics I, among others.
 Students complete the degree with three elective courses of their choice.

 The online learning center at Saint Leo University has been around since 1998.
 Students can complete their entire degree without having to come to campus, making it a great option for students unable to attend conventional classrooms or even hybrid programs (many of Saint Leo's online student population are stationed members of the military).

 Southwestern is very proud of their unique, academically rigorous online program.
 It is the shortest, fully-online master's program of any Southern Baptist seminary.
 Combining high standards for academics, renowned faculty, affordability, and easy access, Southwestern has a top ranked online program and a lot to be proud of.

 In addition to the Master of Theological Studies, Southwestern offers a Master of Divinity, Master of Arts in Christian Education (both new programs that started in Fall 2013), and an MTS in Cross-Cultural Missions (45-unit hybrid program).
 All except the last are 36-unit degrees that can be completed 100% online.
 Southwestern's two year Master programs are designed to serve and support churches at the local level, and therefore have a curriculum that includes bible and moral issues, church history, Baptist heritage, and four classes on the Old and New Testaments.